Navaxa/Solving-Problems-with-Software/README.md

 # Solving-Problems-with-Software
-A course of two specilitations "Java Programming and Software Engineering Fundamentals" &amp; "Object Oriented Programming in Java".
+A course of two specializations "Java Programming and Software Engineering Fundamentals" &amp; "Object Oriented Programming in Java".